What is autism?

 Some people use alternative communication systems such as sign language, picture exchange systems, or assistive technology to communicate with those around them.

-It is common for people with autism to have difficulty recognising and interpreting the emotions of others, but they do develop strong bonds with important people in their lives such as parents and siblings like everyone else.
+It is common for autistic people to have difficulty recognising and interpreting the emotions of others- know as alexithymia-, but many individuals develop strong bonds with important people in their lives such as parents and siblings like everyone else.

 For some people, typical means of showing affection can be more difficult, such as maintaining eye gaze and physical contact.